raganwald/raganwald.github.com/_posts/2016-05-07-javascript-generators-for-people-who-dont-give-a-shit-about-getting-stuff-done.md

        ...
 ```

 `infiniteNumberOf` yields an iterator that yields `something` an infinite number of times.
 So if we want an infinite number of `1`s, we can use `infiniteNumberOf(1)`.
-Taking an argument for a generator that refers to itself is interesting.
+Taking an argument for a generator function that refers to itself is interesting.
 For example, we could write:

 ```javascript
 function * from (first, increment = 1) {